Cucumber salad (1 piece)

 How to consume Cucumber salad without glucose spikes

-Add a source of protein, like grilled chicken, tofu, or chickpeas, to your salad to help stabilize your blood sugar levels.
+Consider adding grilled chicken, tofu, or chickpeas to your salad.
+Protein can help stabilize blood sugar levels.

-Opt for a vinegar-based dressing instead of creamy or sugary ones.
-Vinegar can help improve insulin sensitivity and reduce sugar spikes.
+Opt for a dressing made with vinegar and olive oil instead of sugary or cream-based dressings.
+Vinegar can help improve insulin sensitivity.

 Stay Hydrated